Skip to content

 }

-task is the same shape returned by GET /api/v1/tasks/:id.
-Stage events add an inner stage block (see below).
+The body is essentially the same task fields returned by GET /api/v1/tasks/{taskId}.
+Read the event type from the X-Webhook-Event header for task and stage events.
+Stage events add a top-level stage block (see below).

-Fired once when a task transitions to COMPLETED. task.outputResults carries the final payload, creditsCharged reflects the actual cost (may be less than creditsRequired if the generated output costs less than the reserved amount).
+Fired once when a task transitions to COMPLETED. task.outputResults carries the final payload, creditsCharged reflects the actual cost (may be less than creditsRequired after refunds or partial output handling).

 {